This is information on the Senate passing an act about adoption and families.

 7.8 million.
 That’s the number of children being raised by family members who are not their birth parents.

-Maine resident and child advocate Bette Hoxie knows—and she puts her family first.
+Maine resident and child advocate Bette Hoxie know—and she puts her family first.
 Even as she strives, in her professional career, to work on behalf of grandfamilies nationwide.

 In the United States today, children are increasingly being raised and even formally adopted by family members—most often, their grandparents.
 Grandfamilies are doing this to make sure that the children stay within their birth family and avoid the other alternative: the U.S. foster care system.
 Bette explains.
 “Like so many other states, Maine is severely affected by the opioid crisis that permeates our nation and its vulnerable families.
 More and more infants are being born to mothers who are using opioids while pregnant.
 These births are taking a toll on a population of caring people who would—if they could—simply love their grandchildren, spoil them, and send them home to be raised and nurtured by their parents.
 But for a growing number of families, this is no longer an option.
 Instead, the grandparents have become the primary caretakers.”